Deam0on/B_E_A_S_T/README.md

 Use these steps as a checklist to pick the best-fitting model per dataset.

 ---
+## Zero-Crossing Similarity

+The tool computes the similarity between model residuals and white noise by comparing zero-crossings:

+- **Zero-crossings**: Number of sign changes in residuals.
+- **Similarity to white noise**: % overlap with simulated normal noise.

+This metric is logged and saved in the results file.
+High similarity (>80%) suggests good model randomness.

+---
 ## Configuration

 Edit `binding_analysis/config.yaml` to adjust: